bokeh/bokeh/docs/bokeh/source/docs/user_guide/topics/stats.rst

 .. _ug_topics_stats_pyramid:

+A population pyramid plot is a divergent horizontal bar plot that can be used to compare distributions between two groups.
-Horizontal histograms can also be plotted using the |hbar| glyphs:
+In Bokeh they can be created using |hbar| glyphs.

 .. bokeh-plot:: __REPO__/examples/topics/stats/pyramid.py
     :source-position: above